abtion/rails-template/README.example.md

 Additionally, you must ensure that the data is deleted afterwards.

 If for some reason you need to download production data anyway, you can use [parity](https://github.com/thoughtbot/parity).

+## System specs (E2E tests)

+We use [rspecs adaptor for rails system test](https://relishapp.com/rspec/rspec-rails/v/5-1/docs/system-specs/system-spec), which in turn is using [capybara](https://github.com/teamcapybara/capybara).

+The configuration is kept in `spec/support/capybara.rb`.

+### Switching browser driver

+By default the systems specs are executed in a headless chrome browser.

+To see what's going on in a spec use the `CAPYBARA_DRIVER` env var to set a non-headless browser, e.g.:

+`CAPYBARA_DRIVER=chrome bundle exec rspec`

+Available options are (as per possible names [here](https://github.com/rails/rails/blob/df1e1bc35c6210ecb39532a06823a6cf4f07bcd8/actionpack/lib/action_dispatch/system_testing/browser.rb)):

+- `chrome`
+- `firefox`\*
+- `headless_chrome`
+- `headless_firefox`\*

+\* Firefox options are untested and therefore cannot be relied upon

+### Screenshots in CI

+When system spec fails in CI a screenshot will be saved as a Github Actions artifact.
+If need be you can download the `capybara.zip` file and extract it to get to the screenshots.

 # Notable inclusions and Notable exclusions